Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 The Afternoon Crash

-There's something else I noticed that nobody really talks about.
 By 4 PM, when Sarah's jumping on her biggest closing call of the day, she's mentally exhausted.
-Not tired, but exhausted.

 She's made a thousand small decisions all day.
 Read this?
 Delete that?
 File this?
 Reply now or later?
-Each one of those decisions takes a tiny bit of mental energy.
+Each decision takes a tiny bit of mental energy.
 By afternoon, that energy is just gone.
 She's less sharp on the call.
-She's more likely to give ground on price or terms just because she doesn't have the mental bandwidth to negotiate hard.
+She's more likely to give ground on price or terms because she doesn't have the mental bandwidth to negotiate hard.

 The best closers were becoming worse closers not because they lost their skills, but because they were spent before they even got on the important calls.